lourou/os-x-dev-clean-install/el-capitan-dev-clean-install.md

 ### php-fpm.conf and php.ini

 You can found basic php-fpm config file here `subl /usr/local/etc/php/5.6/php-fpm.conf`.
-Check especially `listen = 127.0.0.1:9000` everything else can be leave as is.
+Check especially `listen = 127.0.0.1:9000` and rename it to `listen = 127.0.0.1:9056`.
+Everything else can be leave as is.

 PHP config files can be found here `subl /usr/local/etc/php/5.6/conf.d/`.
 You can change `php.ini` but its more more easly keept change is spearate file: